hudanoor-01/Linux-ssh-attack-detection/README.md

 ### Rule Type

   Threshold rule

-### Purpose

-  The rule detects multiple failed SSH authentication attempts within the configured threshold and time.

 ### Severity

   Medium

-When the threshold is reached, Elastic Security generates an alert for investigation.
+The rule detects multiple failed SSH authentication events and generates an alert when the configured threshold is reached.

 ## Project Screenshots